A tutorial on learning from preferences and choices with Gaussian Processes: Utility function based learning.

 \section{Utility function based learning.}

-This approach exploits a fundamental result in economics \citep{debreu1954representation}: a rational preference relation (that is a binary relation which is asymmetric and negatively transitive) is representable by a \textit{utility function} (and vice versa), see Section~\ref{sec:pref} for a review.
-This means that, when presented with various alternatives, a rational subject tends to prefer the option with the highest utility.
+This approach exploits a fundamental result in economics \citep{debreu1954representation}: a preference relation that satisfies certain \textit{rationality} properties is representable by a \textit{utility function} (and vice versa), see Section~\ref{sec:pref} for a review of these results.
+This means that, when presented with various alternatives, a \textit{rational} subject tends to prefer the option with the highest utility.
 In preference learning, the utility function is latent (not directly observable) and the objective is to learn this latent function based on the observed subject's preferences.
-We can then use the inferred utility function to predict the subject's preference among options by choosing the alternative with the highest expected utility.
+Then, we can use the inferred utility function to predict the subject's preference among options by choosing the alternative with the highest expected utility.

-However, in real-world scenarios, individuals often deviate from rationality for different reasons.
+However, in real-world scenarios, individuals often deviate from \textit{rationality} for different reasons.
 To account for this behaviour, one modelling approach is to employ \textit{random utility models} \citep{mcfadden1974,mcfadden1978}.
 These models assume that a subject's preference is determined by a noisy utility function.
 The diversity of random utility models arises from different assumptions about the distribution of this noise.
 Examples of proposed distributions for the noise are Gaussian \citep{thurstone2017law} and Gumbel \citep{luce2012individual}.
-There are other reasons why individuals can deviate from rationality, such as for instance a \textit{limit of discernibility} \citep{luce1956semiorders} between options having close utilities as well as the presence of \textit{multiple conflicting utilities} \citep{moulin1985choice}.
+There are other reasons why individuals can deviate from rationality, such as, for instance, a \textit{limit of discernibility} \citep{luce1956semiorders} between options having close utilities as well as the presence of \textit{multiple conflicting utilities} \citep{moulin1985choice}.
 In this tutorial, we will review and implement various learning models designed to address the aforementioned source of irrationality in preferences.